 What Users Think About Freshsales

 Users of Freshsales’ mobile app love how it logs calls from mobile phones, but wish it could also sync with Google Contacts and offered more reporting features.
 Users have reported that the app lacks functionality when offline and email notifications lack subject lines, but otherwise like its user interface and the responsiveness of the development team.
-You can read more in-depth reviews on our Freshsales Review page.

 Where to Find Freshsales

 Freshsales is a great, low-cost mobile CRM that can help you manage your relationships with very little setup time and without the need to employ someone with an advanced degree in CRM.
 While Freshsales offers a free forever plan, you can also give the professional features a try by taking advantage of their free trial.

 Best Mobile CRM App for Visual Pipeline Management: Pipedrive